themountaintop/Credit_Risk_Analysis/README.md

 <img width="670" alt="Screenshot 2023-01-02 at 3 29 39 PM" src="https://user-images.githubusercontent.com/58227052/210275727-d47fded1-7747-413b-bda5-340ae752f3dc.png">

-The balanced accuracy score is 62% with the high-risk precision at only 1% and the low-risk at 100%.
-High risk and low risk sensitivities are 59% and 69% respectively.
+The balanced accuracy score is 64% with the high-risk precision at only 1% and the low-risk at 100%.
+High-risk and low-risk sensitivities are 59% and 69% respectively.

 ### SMOTE Oversampling model: